 Dr. Maria Antonia is the Director of Global Climate Change Litigation at the Sabin Center.
 With extensive experience in the field, she previously served as a Senior Attorney at the Environment Program of the Cyrus R. Vance Center for International Justice.
 During her tenure, she provided pro bono legal services to NGOs worldwide, focusing on issues related to protected areas and the intersection of human rights and the environment.

-Maria Antonia serves as the Deputy Director of the Global Network for Human Rights and the Environment (GNHRE), where she works with scholars and practitioners in the region to study the interface between human rights and the environment.
-In addition, Maria Antonia is a member of the IUCN World Commission on Environmental Law.
+Prior to her work at the Vance Center, Maria Antonia held a fellowship position at the World Resources Institute.
+Before, she practiced law in Rio de Janeiro, Brazil, in the private sector.
+Maria Antonia is also the Deputy Director of the Global Network for Human Rights and the Environment (GNHRE), where she collaborates with scholars and practitioners to study the relationship between human rights and the environment.

-Maria Antonia completed her Doctorate in Juridical Studies (S.JD.) at the Elisabeth Haub School of Law at Pace University in 2022.
-She received a dual LL.M., magna cum laude, with certificates in environmental law and comparative legal studies, from the Elisabeth Haub School of Law at Pace University, in 2013.
-She received her LL.B. from the Pontifícia Universidade Católica of Rio de Janeiro, Brazil.
+Maria Antonia is a sought-after speaker at conferences and symposiums and has delivered a TEDx talk.
+She completed her Doctorate in Juridical Studies (S.JD.) at the Elisabeth Haub School of Law at Pace University in 2022.
+In 2013, she earned a dual LL.M., magna cum laude, specializing in environmental law and comparative legal studies, from the same institution.
+Maria Antonia obtained her LL.B. from the Pontifícia Universidade Católica of Rio de Janeiro, Brazil.